serdimoa/charting/Symbology.md

     ? symbol.has_intraday && symbol.supports_resoluiton(resolution)
     : symbol.supports_resoluiton(resolution);
 ```

+In case of absence of `supported_resolutions` in a symbol info all DWM resolutions will be available.
+Intraday resolutions will be available if `has_intraday` is `true`.

 Supported resolutions affect available time frames too.
 The timeframe will not be available if it requires the resolution which is not supported.

 #####intraday_multipliers <[]>